mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 > 1. Publish security advisories (if applicable)
 > 1. Publish the changelog
 > 1. Publish TinyPilot Pro production release
-> 1. Perform post-release tests
+> 1. Verify that updates to latest version work cleanly
 > 1. Announce release to TinyPilot team
 > 1. Add image hashes to changelog
 > 1. Monitor bug reports for at least 48 hours